MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 > - [Design and technology choices](case-study-contoso.md#design-and-technology-choices)

 ### Prerequisite
-> This reference architecure requires knowledge of Kubernetes and its concepts.
-Complete this worshop to deploy a multicontainer application to Kubernetes on Azure Kubernetes Service (AKS).
+> This reference architecture requires knowledge of Kubernetes and its concepts.
+If you need a refresher, complete this workshop to deploy a multi-container application to Kubernetes on Azure Kubernetes Service (AKS).
 > [!div class="nextstepaction"]
 > [Azure Kubernetes Service Workshop](/learn/modules/aks-workshop/)